 The latest graphing calculators come with high-resolution LCD screens and fast CPUs to perform the most complex graphics and calculations.
 Users can write and store programs to automate an elaborate procedure.
-Also, users can connect it with a computer for even greater functionality.
+Moreover, users can connect it to a computer to extend its functionality.

 5. Printing Calculators

 Printing calculators were pretty popular before personal computers were present in every home.
-They are basic calculators that print results onto a paper along with displaying them on an LCD screen.
+They are basic calculators that print the result onto paper along with displaying it on an LCD screen.

 Printing calculators are available in both desktop and portable models running on batteries and/or AC power.
 They are mostly used by shopkeepers and accountants to print bill receipts, calculate profit margins, and track time for payroll.

 They come with a roll of paper inside the printer, on which all records are printed.
-Some calculators can print in two colors for easy checking: black (shows positive values) and red (shows negative value).
+Some calculators can print in two colors for easy readability: black (shows positive values) and red (shows negative values).

 6. Online Calculators

-Nowadays, many types of calculators can be accessed on the Internet.
+Nowadays, various types of calculators can be accessed on the Internet.
 They are designed to perform specific tasks.
-BMI calculator, for example, takes weight and height as input, and measure body mass index.
+BMI calculator, for example, takes weight and height as input and measures body mass index.

 Similarly, pregnancy calculators are designed to predict a woman’s due age based on key pregnancy information.
-Other online calculators, such as a calorie calculator, can help people figure out how many calories they should be eating per day to either lose or maintain weight.
+Other online calculators, such as calorie calculators, can help people figure out how many calories they should eat per day to lose or maintain weight.